 If you're looking for a kid-friendly snack for the big game, try these Crescent Dough Football Pizzas!!

 The best steak to use for a Philly cheesesteak is ribeye.
 If you can get this THINLY shaved, then definitely use that!

 If not, the next best option is to look in your food store for the pre-packaged shaved steak.
 They are more common now than ever.
 If you can't find that, ask the butcher to slice some for you or shave some stake yourself.
 (See below.)

 The last options is to use Steak-umms (in the freezer aisle) OR deli style roast beef.
 The advantage to using roast beef is that you DO NOT need to cook the it and it's super easy to find.
 Plus, it is very tender so you won't need to worry about tough steak.

-I have not tried to freeze them but if you try it, please comment below to let me know how they turn out.
+Wontons by themselves can be frozen but I have not tried to freeze them after filling.
+If you try it, please comment below to let me know how they turn out.

 Provolone, cheese whiz or American are the most popular cheeses used in cheesesteaks.
 Whatever you choose, make sure it melts well!

 Philly Cheesesteak Wonton Cup Appetizer

 - 1 lb. shaved rib-eye steak (*See notes below)